 We are looking for highly self-motivated PhD, MS, and undergraduate students joining us, doing research on heterogeneous computing, computer-aided design, quantum computing, and machine learning systems.
 Please email Prof Huang your resume and research interest (see our Research and Why Join Our Team?).

-Assistant Professor, Department of ECE and CS (affiliate)
+Associate Professor, Department of ECE and CS (affiliate)

 University of Wisconsin at Madison, Madison, WI, USA, 53706